cms-sw/cmssw/DQMServices/DQMGUI/README.md

 `[{"dataset": "/a/b/c", "run": "123456", "lumi": "0", "file": "/a/b/c.root", "fileformat": 1}]`

+`fileformat` is an integer.
+Please look at File formats section above for details.

 ### API endpoints for dealing with per lumisection data:

 ### Archive endpoint